MicrosoftDocs/msteams-docs/msteams-platform/toolkit/accounts.md

 If you want to host your application related resources or access resources within Azure, you can [create a free account](https://azure.microsoft.com/free/) before you begin.
 Alternatively you can choose to host your backend resources using another cloud provider, or on your own servers as long as these are available from the public domain.

-## Teams customer app upload or sideload permission
+## Teams custom app upload or sideload permission

 > [!IMPORTANT]
 > During development, loading your app within Microsoft Teams without distributing it to users is known as **sideloading**.